Unless you've been living under a rock, you've either heard or experienced firsthand how well Apple's search ads campaigns have been performing.

-You've also probably heard or experienced that one of the biggest gripes so far is the lack of available ad impressions.
+You've also probably heard of or experienced that one of the biggest gripes so far is the lack of available ad impressions.

 It's a good thing you're tuned into the Incipia blog!
 Read on to learn some tips and tricks to keep in mind as you work to scale your campaign and drive more of these high-value installs: